Statement of Need:

 Impact: Benefits & Opportunities

-Although some may be resistant to this new process, the result will be purchases of software applications that comply with University, State and Federal regulations.
-In addition, the process prevents many of the issues that OIT units may experience when asked to support, deploy or integrate software applications after the purchase is complete.
+Although some may be resistant to this new process, the result will be IT purchases that comply with university, State and Federal regulations and/or guidelines.
+In addition, the process prevents many of the issues that OIT units may experience when asked to support, deploy or integrate IT purchases after the purchase is complete.

-An initial review of these software applications has the potential to save campus time and money because it prevents campus from purchasing software that may be disallowed after the purchase is complete, resulting in the unnecessary spending of funds.
-A review before the purchase allows OIT and Purchasing to direct its resources appropriately, preventing the need to find resources to address the issues caused by misplaced purchases of software applications.
+An initial review of these IT purchases has the potential to save campus time and money because it prevents campus from purchases that may be disallowed after the purchase is complete, resulting in the unnecessary spending of funds.
+A review before the purchase allows OIT and Purchasing to direct its resources appropriately, preventing the need to find resources to address the issues caused by misplaced IT purchases.